 One of the most serious side effects of long-term cocaine use can be developing a tolerance.
 The more that a person uses cocaine, the more their body becomes acclimated to it.

-When the body develops a tolerance, an addict has to use more to achieve the same high.
-This can significantly increase the risk of overdose and a cocaine overdose can have serious consequences if a person is not given immediate medical attention.
+When the body develops a tolerance, an addict has to use more amounts of cocaine to achieve the same high.
+This can significantly increase the risk of overdose, and a cocaine overdose can have serious consequences if a person is not given immediate medical attention.

 Withdrawal from cocaine can also cause people to experience a ‘crash.’
 This is characterised by a sudden and profound loss of energy, low mood, and lack of motivation.
 This crash can be difficult to navigate and contribute to depression and lethargy.